 After getting to a dose of 10 mg daily, the tapering can be slowed, based on the patient's response and tolerance of prednisone.
 After 2-4 weeks at 10 mg daily, prednisone can continue to be tapered by 2.5 mg every 2-4 weeks, or to taper by 1 mg every 1-2 weeks.

-Intravenous methylprednisolone, 1 gram daily for 3 days, can be utilized to begin GC therapy for patients with severe, life-threatening disease.
+Intravenous methylprednisolone, 500-1,000 mg daily for 3 days, can be utilized to begin GC therapy for patients with severe, life-threatening disease.

 Immunosuppressive agents should be utilized in patients with severe disease, those with persistently active disease despite treatment with GC, or those with side effects from GC which preclude adequate therapy with GC alone.
 The choice of immunosuppressive agents is largely empiric.